BurntSushi/rebar/BUILD.md

 $ rebar build
 ```

-It is almost certain that some regex engines will fail to build on the first
+It is almost certain that some regex engines will fail to build initially,
-run through, and this is usually because of a missing dependency.
-Below, we'll
+and this is usually because of a missing dependency.
+Below, we'll attempt to
-attempt to explain how `rebar` builds runner programs so that you can diagnose
+explain how `rebar` builds runner programs so that you can diagnose the issue
-the issue and install the missing dependency.
-Do note though that `rebar` is
+and install the missing dependency.
+Do note though that `rebar` is perfectly
-perfectly happy to run without building all of the regex engines.
-So you don't
+happy to run without building all of the regex engines.
+So you don't have to
-have to get `rebar build` working completely.
+get `rebar build` working completely.

 ### How `rebar` knows about each regex engine